-Derek Owusu is a writer, poet and podcaster from North London.
-Derek discovered his passion for the written word at the age of 23 while studying exercise science at university.
-Unable to afford a change of degree, Derek began reading voraciously and sneaking into English Literature lectures at the University of Manchester.
+Derek Owusu is an award-winning writer and poet from North London.
+He discovered his passion for literature late in life while studying exercise science at university.
+Unable to afford a change of degree, he began reading voraciously and sneaking into English Literature lectures at the University of Manchester.

 We represent Derek for literary, film and TV rights.
 To speak to us about these please email AGENCY@OWNIT.LONDON